CONABIO/madmex-antares-workshop/standalone/classifications/landsat/instructions.md

 #Requirements:

-The next commands assume that the user has sudo privileges, the ip of the machine in which we are going to perform the classification command is `172.16.9.145` and there is an installation of docker in the system : https://www.docker.com/
+* The next commands assume that the user has sudo privileges

+* The ip of the machine in which we are going to perform the classification command is `172.16.9.145`, and we know the password of user root

+* There is an installation of docker in the system : https://www.docker.com/

 Pull the images from docker hub: